How does this medication work? What will it do for me?

-Each single-use, pre-filled syringe of sterile, clear, colourless, preservative-free liquid for parenteral administration contains 300 μg of filgrastim.
+Each single-use, pre-filled syringe of sterile, clear, colourless, preservative-free liquid for injection contains 300 μg of filgrastim in 0.5 mL.
 Nonmedicinal ingredients: sodium acetate buffer, sorbitol, polysorbate 80, and water for injection.
 The syringe system contains latex.

 480 μg/0.8 mL

-Each single-use, pre-filled syringe of sterile, clear, colourless, preservative-free liquid for parenteral administration contains 480 μg of filgrastim.
+Each single-use, pre-filled syringe of sterile, clear, colourless, preservative-free liquid for injection contains 480 μg of filgrastim in 0.8 mL.
 Nonmedicinal ingredients: sodium acetate buffer, sorbitol, polysorbate 80, and water for injection.
 The syringe system contains latex.

 How should I use this medication?

 The recommended child and adult dose of filgrastim is based on body weight and varies depending on the circumstances of its use.
 Filgrastim is given by subcutaneous (under the skin) or intravenous (into a vein) injection once daily.
 For people who are being treated with chemotherapy, treatment should start no sooner than 24 hours after the chemotherapy has been given.

 Your dose may be adjusted depending on your response to this medication and therapy is usually continued until neutrophil counts reach an acceptable level.
 For some conditions, filgrastim will be needed indefinitely.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.